thuongtuandang/Reinforcement_Learning/RL_LLM_Agent/README.md

 In docs/Q_Learning.pdf, you will find the theory of Q-learning.
 The core of Q-learning is a fixed point theorem, and how can we approximate this fixed point to obtain the optimal policy.

 You will also find the implementation guide in docs/Implementation_Guide.pdf.
-It will include the structure of the project (LLM agent, tools and Q-learning) for gridworld game.
+It will include the structure of the project (LLM agent, tools and Q-learning) for gridworld game and some explicit computation.
 At the end, I will share my experimental results and raise some questions.